Equity, Diversity and Inclusion

 Equity, Diversity and Inclusion in the Department of Psychology

-The Department of Psychology is committed to fostering a culture of equity, diversity and inclusion, and stands in solidarity with marginalised and equity-seeking groups.
-We acknowledge that members of equity-seeking groups may have experienced barriers to education, employment, and full participation, due to structural and other factors (e.g. systemic discrimination, economic disadvantage, anti-black racism, racism, sexism, ableism, transphobia, or homophobia).
+The Department of Psychology is committed to fostering a culture of equity, diversity and inclusion, and stands in solidarity with marginalised and equity-deserving groups.
+We acknowledge that members of equity-seeking groups may have experienced barriers to education, employment, and full participation, due to structural and other factors (e.g. systemic discrimination, economic disadvantage, anti-Black racism, racism, sexism, ableism, transphobia, or homophobia).

 As well, we acknowledge that we can and should do more to prioritise inclusivity and support the voices of marginalised groups.
 We are committed to examining and changing our practices given our position of privilege as an academic department, and in light of our discipline’s historic role in supporting and perpetuating scientific racism and other oppressive ideologies and practices.

 We have begun working to ensure that the values, goals and practices in our department reflect this commitment.

 The Department of Psychology at the University of Guelph hosted a virtual panel session on October 20: "Applying to Graduate School in Psychology event".

 Applying to Graduate School in Psychology: Panel for Students from Under-represented Communities, including First Generation and Racialized Students.